-The Company and its subsidiaries shall lay down the "Arisawa Group Corporate Action Guidelines" applicable throughout the Group, set specific internal regulations in line with the said guidelines, and then observe the said internal regulations, thereby establishing a system which ensures that execution by Directors and employees of their respective duties complies with the applicable laws and regulations and the Articles of Incorporation.

-b.
-System concerning storage and management of information on execution of duties of Directors of the Company c.
-System concerning reporting to the Company of the matters relating to execution of duties of Directors, etc. of subsidiaries of the Company
+- a.
+System to ensure that execution by Directors and employees of the Company and its subsidiaries of their respective duties complies with the applicable laws and regulations and the Articles of Incorporation The Company and its subsidiaries shall lay down the "Arisawa Group Corporate Action Guidelines" applicable throughout the Group, set specific internal regulations in line with the said guidelines, and then observe the said internal regulations, thereby establishing a system which ensures that execution by Directors and employees of their respective duties complies with the applicable laws and regulations and the Articles of Incorporation. - b.
+System concerning storage and management of information on execution of duties of Directors of the Company